Grand Jury Representation

 Criminal Defense Attorneys in Baltimore, Maryland & Washington, D.C.

-If you're currently under investigation or have been called to testify before a grand jury, call the Baltimore federal criminal defense lawyers of Nathans & Biddle LLP at (410) 783-0272.
+If you're currently under investigation or have been called to testify before a grand jury, contact the Baltimore federal criminal defense lawyers of Nathans & Biddle LLP online or at (410) 783-0272.

 The Grand Jury Process